Non-Sporting Group: Perfect for New Exhibitors. It is the most diverse, and this makes it a great Group for beginners in the sport of dogs.

 LISTEN AND LEARN

-It is wise to listen to opinions from other breeders rather than only those within your own breed.
+For new exhibitors it is wise to listen to opinions from other breeders rather than only those within your own breed.
 Of course, your breed has experts with excellent advice, but others also have information that can be helpful.
 Each breed has something unique and interesting to offer if you take the opportunity to speak with their devotees.
 Who can better prevent tear stains than a Bichon breeder?
 Who knows scissors, clippers, and combs better than Poodle groomers and others with coated breeds?
 Many breeders and handlers are happy to discuss their breeds and share helpful advice—if you catch them when they have free time.
 There is much to be learned by watching other breeds exhibited by professionals.
 Gaiting speeds, presentation techniques, and stacking may be different for your specific breed, but some of this information can be used effectively.

 JOIN A CLUB

 You are not comfortable approaching strangers with another breed?
 Join an All-Breed or Group club.
 This is a perfect opportunity to meet others with like interests.
 Don’t just join, participate!
 Attend meetings, work on a committee, and work at your shows.
 Clubs can be a great place to learn, and all clubs can use new members.
 Our society is often separated by social strata, but the sport of dogs crosses all barriers.
 Race, education, and income mean little regarding dogs.
-You will have opportunites to learn from others with years of experience and, frequently, make lifelong friends.
+You will have opportunities to learn from others with years of experience and, frequently, make lifelong friends.

 KNOW THE RULES